 Did you know that Nordstrom Rack sells second-hand shoes?
-I purchased “worn and refinished” SAM EDELMAN Laurna Mule for $30.19 (it was 71% savings + 25% additional discount).
+I purchased a “worn and refinished” SAM EDELMAN Laurna Mule for $30.19 (it was 71% savings + 25% additional discount).
 The retail value is $129.95, so I saved $99.76 (it still looks like new).
 Buying secondhand items is a great strategy for savings.
-Free app Poshmark is also a great place to find secondhand items.
+The free app Poshmark is also a great place to find secondhand items.

 #13 Eat out less